 We certainly get it now.
 Marshall McLuhan is my personal choice for intellectual giant of the second half of the 20th Century.
 This gives full due credit to Einstein.

 But something interesting is happening with the Medium and the Global Village.
 It is bifurcating, at least for now.
-The World Wide Web is continuing on its happy way, morphing over and over again as we go, now becoming only three important threads: The Cloud, Big Data, and Smart Mobile…The efforts of China, Iran, North Korea and others to control the Web, are in my view, and the view of others, pathetic wastes of time, effort, money and technology.
+The World Wide Web is continuing on its happy way, morphing over and over again as we go, now becoming only three important threads: The Cloud, Big Data, and Smart Mobile…The efforts of China, Iran, North Korea and others to control the Web, in my view, and the view of others, may be pathetic wastes of time, effort, money and technology.
+On the other hand it could be the beginning of “balkanization” of the Internet.
 The Berlin Wall came down and the Great Wall is nothing more than a tourist attraction.
-Efforts to stop the Web are like King Canute trying to stop the waves.
-Nothing else matters anymore, and nothing can stop it.
-Period.
+Efforts to stop the Web may be like King Canute trying to stop the waves, or it may be the beginning of a new Internet era.
+But nothing else matters anymore, and for now nothing can stop it.

 But on the more tangible side, financial, economic and political globalization things are retrograde.
 The Economist this week reported that the World is less economically connected than it was in 2007, indeed less than it was in 2005.
 It is an extraordinary contrast with the evolution of the WWW.
 The Global Interconnectedness Index, rather like the index of consumer confidence, is reporting that people around the World believe that we are more globally interconnected economically than we actually are.
 Foreign Direct Investment is way down, and my guess is that it may not recover soon..
 A whole raft of global political issues are beginning to emerge that are restraining economic globalization, rather like mercantilism in the 18th Century and how it evolved and morphed over time.